-A kid who plays favorites can make every day feel like some awful reality competition.
+But toddler favoritism can lead to tension in a household.
+A child who plays favorites can make every day feel like some awful reality competition.
 The only thing missing is someone saying, “I didn’t come here to make friends.”
 But know that like most emotionally devastating kid behaviors, this one too is totally natural.
-Luckily, Michele Borba author of UnSelfie: Why Empathetic Kids Succeed in Our All-About-Me World says there are some fine ways to deal with it gracefully.

 How To Deal With Toddler Favoritism

 - Never push back on toddler snubs.
 Instead reaffirm your love for the child.

 - Don’t become jealous if your toddler prefers your partner.

 - Never take your child’s parent preference as a personal attack.
 Resentment can build and spill over to the child.